Son of Kim Jong Nam breaks family's silence on assassination | The Japan Times

 Han Sol, 21, is believed to have graduated from Sciences Po university in Paris and had been living in exile with his parents in the Chinese territory of Macau before he disappeared with his mother and sister following his father’s death.

-Because of his bloodline, Han Sol could be seen as a rival figurehead in a state ruled by his uncle Kim Jong Un and roiled by bloody purges.
+Because of his bloodline, Han Sol could be seen as a rival figurehead in a state that is ruled by his uncle Kim Jong Un and is roiled by bloody purges.

+Malaysia has yet to formally identify the dead man as Kim or release the body, with police saying they are waiting for next of kin to come forward and provide a DNA sample.

-On its website — registered only on Saturday — CCD said it was protecting Kim Jong Nam’s family.
+On its website — registered only Saturday — CCD said that it was protecting Kim’s family.

 “Cheollima Civil Defense responded last month to an emergency request by survivors of the family of Kim Jong Nam for extraction and protection.
 The three family members were met quickly and relocated to safety,” it said in English.